Cornus Red Rover

 Cornus General Information

 C. Obliqua is a stunning native that is perfectly happy in moist to often boggy sites.
 Great for a rain garden or a low spot that drains slowly.
 A valuable resource for pollinator populations and birds.
-Idaho has restricted all potted plant material from being shipped into Idaho at this time.

 Cornus Plant Care